influxdata/docs-v2/content/influxdb/cloud-iox/sql/_index.md

 weight: 101
 ---

-InfluxDB Cloud powered by IOx supports SQL (or is it PostrgresSQL?).
+InfluxDB Cloud backed by InfluxDB IOx uses the Apache Arrow DataFusion implementation of SQL.

-Postgres compatible SQL implementation.
-SQL queries on a columnar database are more performant.

 It is assumed that you have some experience using the SQL query language.

-Query data using the UI
+SQL queries on a columnar database are very performant.